Freedom of Information

-The Freedom of Information Act confers on individuals a right of access to information held in the Institute's records, a right to have official information relating to them amended where it is incomplete, incorrect or misleading and a right to have made known to them the reasons for decisions that have materially affected them.
-The Act will not impose changes in the Institute's objectives or functions.
+The Freedom of Information Act confers on individuals a right of access to information held in the University's records, a right to have official information relating to them amended where it is incomplete, incorrect or misleading and a right to have made known to them the reasons for decisions that have materially affected them.
+The Act will not impose changes in the University's objectives or functions.

 It will, however, mean:

 - the processing of requests for access to information within strict time limits;

 - the publication of information about the University's functions, structure, the services it provides, the records it holds and of all procedures, practices and guidelines used in decision-making;

 - some changes in the way in which records are created, maintained and used and the way in which decision-making processes and their outcomes are formulated and recorded.

 In order to provide greater access for the general community to information about how the University operates, as well as to aid individuals in framing requests, the University will publish under section 8 of the 2014 Act, a reference guides to include; Information about the FOI Body; Services Provided to the Public; Decision Making Process for Major Policy Proposals; Financail Information; Procurement; FOI Disclosure Log and Other Information to be Published Routinely.

 What is the purpose of the Freedom of Information Act (FOI Act)?